 This book showcases diverse tribes and cultures from around the world.
 From the South Pole to the deserts of Africa, Jimmy Nelson captures beautiful pictures showcasing rich cultures and traditions.
 With a collection of more than 80 detailed pictures showcased in this book, “Before They Pass Away” takes us back to the deep-rooted cultures of many tribes in different parts of the world.
 The detailed photographs are pictured in the most beautiful landscapes.
 There are English and French editions of this book so there are lots of choices to go around.

 The codex is an encyclopedia of imaginary things.
-If you or the person you are looking to gift this to have an eye for fantasy drawings and surreal illustrations, then this book is a perfect addition to your coffee table.
+If you or the person you are looking to gift this to have an eye for fantasy drawings and surreal illustrations, then this is one of the best coffee table books to choose.
 The illustrations are hand drawn and brightly colored.
 Several images depict fashion, fauna, flora, anatomies or simply a combination of one or more of these.
 The text is handwritten, looks somewhat ancient and totally undecipherable.
 The book has 300 pages filled with imaginary images and unintelligible text.
 It is a collector’s delight.

 Taxidermy is a way of preserving dead animals by mounting their skins to make them look lifelike.
 Crap Taxidermy is a collection of the worst attempts to preserve dead animals.
 The book is hilarious and makes you wonder what the people who stuffed the animals were attempting to do.
 For those who like to entertain their guests with a bit of humor, these books are sure to strike up a conversation and a good laugh.
 Numerous taxidermy epic fails are collected in this colorful book.
 The book also includes tips and DIY lessons on how to properly stuff dead animals.